 Secretary Silvestri introduced UCAG’s second set of proposed Bylaws amendments.
 If adopted, the amendments would change all instances of 1) “Vice President for Student Affairs and Services” to “Senior Vice President for Student Life and Engagement,” 2) “University Committee on Student Affairs” to “University Committee on Student Life and Engagement,” 3) “UCSA” to “UCSLE,” and 4) “Office of the Vice President for Student Affairs and Services” to “Division of Student Life and Engagement.”
 Additional amendments included:

-The University Committee on Student Affairs (UCSA) shall have four faculty members selected by the Faculty Senate.
-UCSA shall have eight student members appointed as follows: six appointees from ASMSU, including the President of ASMSU; two appointees from COGS; and the At-large Student Liaison to the Board of Trustees, as appointed by the Vice President for Student Affairs and Services.
-UCSA appointees are expected to reflect the diversity of their constituencies.
-The Vice President for Student Affairs ,and Services and the University Ombudsperson shall be members with voice, but no vote.
+The University Committee on Student Life and Engagement (UCSLE) shall have four faculty members selected by the Faculty Senate.
+UCSLE shall have twelve student members appointed as follows: six appointees from ASMSU, including the President of ASMSU; two appointees from COGS; one appointee from the Residence Halls Association; one appointee from Fraternity and Sorority Life; one appointee from the University Apartments Council of Residents; and the At-large Student Liaison to the Board of Trustees, as appointed by the Senior Vice President for Student Life and Engagement.
+UCSLE appointees are expected to reflect the diversity of their constituencies.
+The Senior Vice President for Student Life and Engagement, Assistant Vice President for Diversity, Equity, Inclusion and Belonging, Assistant Vice President for Student Development and External Relations and Dean of Students, Assistant Vice President of Residence Education and Housing Service, Assistant Vice President for Student Involvement and Leadership, and the University Ombudsperson shall be ex-officio members with voice, but no vote.

-The chairperson of the UCSA shall be a voting member of the University Council.
+The chairperson of the UCSLE shall be a voting member of the University Council.
+At its first meeting of the academic year, the UCSLE must elect one of its faculty members to represent UCSLE as a voting member of the Faculty Senate.

 . . .

-The UCSA shall assume the duties of the Committee on Academic Rights and Responsibilities under the SRR.

 Vice Chairperson Stephanie Anthony moved to approve the amendments.
 Following debate, the motion was adopted by a vote of 78 to 1.